• Home

 Simplifying the Display Landscape 0

 I wanted to draw your attention to something that was published on iMedia Connection this AM.
-Penned by Dave Yovanno of Mediaplex, it describes a new vendor neutral tool that they developed to help marketers get a better understanding of the Display industry, the classes of vendors, who does what, etc. I won’t paraphrase the article, but do read it.
+Penned by Dave Yovanno of Mediaplex, it that they developed to help marketers get a , the classes of vendors, who does what, etc. I won’t paraphrase the article, but do read it.
 It points out some of the communications issues of our industry, and the tool itself is very helpful as a starting place for understanding which end is up in Display.

-But I do think it says something about them that they developed a vendor neutral tool just to help further understanding of the Display space among marketers and agencies.
+But I do think it says something about them that they developed a just to help further understanding of the Display space among marketers and agencies.
 Yes, yes, they do benefit when Display gets more attention.
-But anything that helps take some of the absurd complexity out of this ridiculously overcomplicated industry is a real public service in my book.
+But a is a real public service in my book.

 I also envy them a little their ability to simplify the morass of solutions into such a simple illustration.
 While I flatter myself that I know a ton about Display, I could NEVER have created such an elegant, succinct, eminently helpful tool.